muhammadansariqbal/TrackerAlignment/README.txt

 # Copy and setup the configs to your directory and prepare the data set

+# Add unset module once in ~/.bashrc to avoid some bash syntax errors

 # Create voms proxy
 voms-proxy-init --voms cms